Specialist travel insurance from Free Spirit for Parkinson’s disease

 - Has this condition caused any difficulties with swallowing?

-Should you need any help whilst getting a quote or if you have any questions not covered by our frequently asked questions page why not call us on 0800 170 7704 and our dedicated UK based customer services team are on hand to help you.
-We’re open Monday to Friday 8am-6pm, closed Bank Holidays.
+Should you need any help whilst getting a quote or if you have any questions not covered by our frequently asked questions page why not call us on 02392 419 080 our dedicated UK-based customer services team is on hand to help you.

 Cover for travelling companions